 Sometimes it's better to pay for commercial applications which already have a variety of tools and authentication set up for you.
 This is useful if you need to ensure emails reach the inbox more often.
 Do note that Hostwinds Technical Support cannot troubleshoot all issues with commercial email applications such as G Suite, though you can also use Hostwind's Enterprise Email Service as well.

 The biggest downside is that any email scripts on your websites will need to be rewritten entirely to be used with these email services and that the PHP mail function will not work with remote email servers.

 Troubleshooting Your Emails

-If you ever are having issues with your emails, please feel free to contact our technical support via ticket or LiveChat agents 24/7.
-If you receive any error messages in your email messages, feel free to Send the Email Headers to Support for them to review for you and get resolved.
+If you ever have issues with your emails, please feel free to contact our technical support via ticket or LiveChat agents 24/7.
+If you receive any error messages in your email messages, please send the Email Headers to Support for them to review for you and get resolved.